 These and other social-emotional skills are critical for students of all ages to be successful academically as well as in their lives and relationships.
-Beginning in the spring of 2021, Richland School District will use a new screening tool to help gauge where middle and high school students are in their social-emotional learning and help them grow.
+Through the fall of 2021 Richland School District will use a screening tool to help gauge where students are in their social-emotional learning and help them grow.

 There is also the option for your child to not participate in the screener.

 Why have a specific screener for social-emotional learning?
 Isn’t this just another standardized test?

 Schools routinely screen all students to efficiently address problems with vision, hearing, or learning difficulties.
 Screening allows for the early identification of risk, so that schools can provide supports and interventions to ensure students can fully engage in learning.
 There is strong evidence that behavioral and emotional problems are risk factors for later problems, both within school and in the community.
 Screening can also identify students at risk for mental illness or harm to self or others; improve access to mental health supports and better inform prevention and early intervention strategies.